duerrsimon/LiveComsJ-JupyterBook/_sources/README.md

-# EPFL JupyterBook template
+# LiveComsJ JupyterBook template

-This is a preconfigured template to use JupyterBooks at EPFL coupled with the JupyterHub platform at `noto.epfl.ch`.
+This is a preconfigured template to use JupyterBooks with LiveComsJ style

-You can view a preview [here](https://epfl-data-champions.github.io/EPFL-JupyterBook/intro.html)

 ## How to use